ice1000/website/dtt-dev/subst.typ

 ]
 Intuitively, a variable picks the $n$-th element in a substitution.
 However, expressing this operation using typing rules is not trivial.

-== Conclusion

-We have defined a _substitution calculus_, which a dependent type theory with a well-behaved substitution operation.